ReplayRedownload/Colchester-Tornado-T8MS-EXPERIMENTAL-with-fanuc-18i-TB-control/README.md

 Removed M31 & M32 when secondary spindle is active (Works...
 (For now...**(Used olny once)**))

+Make a certain character *cough*C0.*cough* to be the same when primary spindle active or become B0. when secondary spindle is active.
+(Works, but I doen't think it works 100% with the intent in mind (For now.. **(Used multiple times)**))

 # Stuff to do:

-Make a certain character *cough*C0.*cough* be the same when primary spindle active or become B0. when secondary spindle is active.

 Insert before C0/B0 M-Code M109/M112 (Optional, also before tool(Not really sure if I remember it correctly))

+Insert A0 somewhere and when in the export part...(Need to clarify later...)